futel/dialplan-functions/README-ssl.md

 - certbot delete --cert-name dev.dialplans.phu73l.net
 - visit ACM web console

+# List certificates

+- certbot certificates
+- visit AWS ACM web console
+- change region to us-east-1

+# Test

+POST to a smoke test URL as described in README-test.

 # Notes

-The box that certbot is run on becomes a local registry for the certs, when we register on create/update, Let's Encrypt sends the reminder email.
+The box that certbot is run on stores the creds and becomes a local registry for the certs, when we register on create/update, Let's Encrypt sends the reminder email.
 Do we need the local certs when we renew or can they be thrown away after they're in ACM?
+Files are stored in /etc/letsencrypt. l0nk
 The cert expiry is short, this process must be repeated each time.
 I think the usual process is to have the infrastructure and staff, a networked box running certbot and a human to keep it running.
 Might be worth it to just buy 4 certs a year?

-We can't deploy the AWS API Gateway if ACM has more than one cert for the domain name we are deploying to, e.g. if *.example com exists, we can't deploy dev.example.com.
-To replace an existing cert for an existing deployment, we must delete the existing deployment, then the existing cert, then re-create the cert and deployment.
-This is a problem with prod, we probably need to be able to create a second prod? prod should be prod-foo, prod-bar, etc?

 https://docs.aws.amazon.com/apigateway/latest/developerguide/how-to-custom-domains-prerequisites.html
 https://eff-certbot.readthedocs.io/en/stable/using.html#manual